Pizzuti92/MG-MAMPOSSt/README.md

 ./script/script_compile.sh
 ./script/script_runmam.sh
 ```
 Note that. you should change the permissions of the scripts to make them executable.
-Otherwise, one can simply use the ```bash sh ``` environment
+Otherwise, one can simply use the ```bash sh ``` environment.

-type -h for help
+Type -h for help.

 Default compiler is "f95", default directory is "$PWD".
 If you want to change compiler or set your own path, use the -f and -d options:
 ```bash
 ./script/script_Lib.sh -f <compiler_name> -d <directory_path>